How Many Miles Will an RV Last?

-Before you invest in an RV, it’s probably best to see how long they will last.
-If a recreational vehicle won’t go the distance, then it could feel like a waste of money.
+Before you invest in an RV, it’s probably best to see how long it will last.
+If a recreational vehicle doesn’t go the distance, then it could feel like a waste of money.
 Learn when a used RV has too many miles and what to look for.

 How many miles will an RV last?

 A lot goes into how long a motorhome will last.
 According to RV Share, an RV can last about 20 years or 200,000 miles, depending on which comes first.
 But how well the recreational vehicle is taken care of can impact its lifespan.
 Also, its longevity may differ based on class.

 For example, a Class A motorhome is the largest option.
 These RVs are like the size of tour buses.
 Instead of towing a trailer behind, you drive the entire beast.
 This is also the most expensive option.
 But anyway, a Class A Motorhome should make it to 200,000 miles with proper care.